Bristol-SiD-Development/DD4HEP/README.md

 # Analysis

-Analysis scripts written by Josh Tingey can be found in the analysis directory.
-See analysis/README.md for information and instructions.
-(Note: compatibility work on Josh's scripts is still a work in progress.)
+The final .slcio file then needs to be analysed - analysis scripts written by various contributors over the years can be found in the analysis directory.

+See analysis/README.md for information and instructions including a quick start analysis.